 The bustling city, “nestled between the mountains and reality”, has previously been voted the happiest place in America.
 It is easy to see why, with all year round activities, beautiful, open spaces, and thriving restaurants and breweries.
 Above all, the warm welcome received from the local community is more generous than words alone can describe.

 What makes the perfect hike in Boulder, Colorado?
 Below we’ve highlighted some of the must-see and do attractions that are available to complete a great day out.
 Remember that hiking can be dangerous and you will need specialist equipment to ensure your safety.
-Before starting off considering picking up one of the best hiking backpacks.
 A good day pack would suit you well for its smaller, lightweight travel size.

 Before you set off

 Make sure you’re ready for the day ahead by taking in breakfast at one of Boulder’s many celebrated restaurants.
 Personally, we recommend visiting the famous Chautauqua Dining Hall, located in view of the historic Flatirons – one of Boulder’s most iconic landmarks.
 Here you’ll be served delicious, fresh, local produce, sourced from the owner’s own farm nearby.

 Afterwards, you can stock up on more provisions from the Boulder Farmers’ Market, before hiking along one of the local trails.
 Four nearby trails offer a different experience, choosing between the Amphitheater, Chautauqua, Bluebell, and Woods Quarry trails can be a task itself.